 Additional SCORE resources, webinars and information can be found on SCORE's Coronavirus Resource Hub.

 Paycheck Protection Program (PPP)

 The Paycheck Protection Program is a loan that was designed to provide a direct incentive for small businesses to keep their workers on the payroll.

-- Loan payments will also be deferred for six months.
+- Loan payments will also be deferred for up to ten months.
 No collateral or personal guarantees are required.
 Neither the government nor lenders will charge small businesses any fees.

 - For information, resources, and forms relating to the Paycheck Protection Program, please visit SBA’s PPP webpage.